Kos/kos.gd/posts/2019-01-meetings.md

 ### Multiple meetings at once.

 In one of the teams I worked, we had bi-weekly planning meetings which easily took half a day (sometimes more).
-I remember dreading them, feeling tired afterwards, and even writing off mondays as "meeting days" where no productive work gets done.
+I remember dreading them, feeling tired afterwards, and even writing off Mondays as "meeting days" where no productive work gets done.
 It took us a while to find a better format.

 I attribute the chaos to the fact that each participant had a different goal for the meeting: Devs wanted to agree what goes next and write implementation plans, PO wanted estimates and commitment, devs wanted to review long term roadmap, PO wanted to check how realistic a new idea sounds, designers wanted to make sure we agree on UX and QA wanted to contest the spec and figure out a test plan.

 If a meeting has say 8 people with 5 distinct goals total, there's only 20% time to address every single goal.
-This also worsens focus: Compare [youtube party phenomenon][youtubeparty] (substitute discussing for movie-watching).
+This also worsens focus: Compare [YouTube party phenomenon][youtubeparty] (substitute discussing for movie-watching).

 Different objectives call for different drivers and often different audience.
 I believe most large meetings could benefit from splitting: define clear sections, make a short break in between, or go all the way and schedule each section independently.